netbootxyz/netboot.xyz-docs/docs/quick-start.md

 ### Communication

 Feel free to open up an [issue](https://github.com/netbootxyz/netboot.xyz/issues/new/choose) on Github or join us on our [Discord](https://discord.gg/An6PA2a) server.
 Follow us on [Twitter](https://twitter.com/netbootxyz) or like us on [Facebook](https://www.facebook.com/netboot.xyz)!

+### Next Steps

+- [Self Hosting](./selfhosting.md) — run your own netboot.xyz server with Docker or Ansible
+- [Docker Container](./docker/overview.md) — set up the netboot.xyz Docker container with a web UI
+- [Troubleshooting](./troubleshooting/index.md) — common issues and how to resolve them
+- [FAQ](./faq.md) — frequently asked questions about the project